News|Articles|May 20, 2026

 According to Brooks Udelsman, MD, a thoracic surgeon with Keck Medicine of USC, one of the largest unanswered questions is determining the dose-response relationship between marijuana use and cancer risk.1

 “What we don’t know right now is the dose-[response] relationship,” Udelsman said.
-“So, if someone smokes marijuana occasionally once a week, once a month, or a few times a year, do they still have that same risk?
+“So, if someone smokes marijuana occasionally, once a week, once a month, or a few times a year, do they still have that same risk?
 My suspicion is that there is probably minimal risk.
 All we know right now is that people who smoke a lot of marijuana—to the point that they develop a dependency on it or require hospital care or evaluation for it—do appear to have a higher cancer risk.”1

 Researchers also emphasized that the risk profile may differ substantially depending on how marijuana is consumed.
-Current evidence does not show a clear relationship between edible cannabis products and lung cancer risk, though investigators say additional long-term data are still needed.1
+Current evidence does not show a clear relationship between edible cannabis products and lung cancer risk, although investigators say additional long-term data are still needed.1

 Shared Carcinogens Between Tobacco and Marijuana Smoke